amsen20/masters-thesis/docs/scinear/defining-linear-types.md

 ***Scinear-inheritance-rule:*** A linear class can only extend linear types and `Object`.

-This rule separates linear type hierarchy from other types, joining them at `Object`.
+This rule separates the linear class hierarchy from other types, joining them at `Object`.

 ### Class Definition Simplification